 Manipulators are afraid of being found out and seen as fake or phony.

 Despite their outward appearance and behavior, they often have no self-confidence.
-Hence, manipulators need validation from others to bolster their egos and give them some sense of security.
+It’s why many manipulators rely on external validation to bolster their egos and give them a sense of security.

 But they aren’t evil geniuses or unbeatable.
 You just need the right strategies.

-10 Techniques to Put a Manipulator in Their Place
+10 Ways to Put a Manipulator in Their Place

-Perhaps you have a coworker or boss who is a skilled manipulator.
-Or maybe there is a family member, spouse, or adult child who uses manipulation tactics to get their way with you or other family members.
+Sometimes the manipulator in our life is a boss or coworker.
+Other times, it’s a family member, spouse, or adult child who uses manipulation tactics to get their way with you and other family members.

-For those situations where it isn’t entirely possible to avoid a manipulator, there are techniques you can employ to disarm the manipulators in your life.
+For those situations, there are techniques you can employ to disarm the manipulators in your life.

 1. Take a step back.
 Literally.

 When someone is trying to use physical proximity to pressure you to do something you don’t want to do, take several steps back and reset the conversation.

 2. Make eye contact.

-Manipulators are good at using eye contact to get what they want and assert their dominance.
+Manipulators are good at using eye contact to assert their dominance and get what they want.

-It’s referred to as the hypnotic gaze.
-It’s when someone sets their focus on you in an intense way that is designed to test boundaries.
+It’s referred to as the hypnotic gaze, which is when someone sets their focus on you in an intense way that is designed to test boundaries.

 Give them a taste of their own medicine.

-If you feel like someone is trying to manipulate you into doing something you do not want to do, give a firm “No” and maintain steady eye contact as you do it.
+If you feel like someone is trying to manipulate you via intimidation, give a firm “No” and maintain steady eye contact as you do it.

 3. Call them out.